 - Alcohol and Other Drug Abuse

-How Alcohol Affects the Pancreas
+How Does Alcohol Affect the Pancreas?

 When people think about alcohol damage to the body, the pancreas is often overlooked.
 Acute and chronic pancreatitis can be caused by alcohol consumption.
 Researchers aren’t exactly sure why, but they speculate that general cell damage heavily affects the pancreas, leading to pancreatitis flare-ups.
 When the condition is long-term, the pancreas will eventually fail, which can require a permanent treatment plan.
 The damage is irreversible and can lead to diabetes or cancer.